evanjhopkins/runbinder/README.md

 RunBinder is one Go binary backed by SQLite.
 It does not require a language runtime, external database, or system cron configuration.

+## Features

+- Version-controlled YAML definitions with strict validation.
+- Cron expressions, fixed times of day, and fixed intervals within a daily window; schedule forms can be combined.
+- Per-task IANA time zones and optional overlapping execution.
+- Foreground or detached scheduling with a configurable global concurrency limit and misfire grace period.
+- Immediate execution, enable/disable controls, definition-drift reporting, run history, task output, and service health from one CLI.
+- Local SQLite state with no external service dependency.

 ## How it works

 ```text